ChihuaWu/OnlineNewsPopularity/README.md

 The previous work is available in this [website](https://www.researchgate.net/publication/283510525_A_Proactive_Intelligent_Decision_Support_System_for_Predicting_the_Popularity_of_Online_News).
 The best result was provided by a Random Forest with a discrimination power of 73%.
 Our goal is trying to beat them with higher accuracy.

+## Data Pre-processing
+There're several things should be eliminated to achieve a refined model and interpretation.
+-	Missing value
+-	Outliers
+- Cannot interpret due to a lack of documentation

+## Methodolgy
+The methodology of this study followed by SEMMA, namely Sample, Explore, and Modify, Models, and Assess, and the illustration below demonstrates the process of SEMMA (“Introduction to SEMMA,” 2017).

+## Conlcusion
+In conclusion, to improve social media virality, we suggest Mashable focus most on publishing the right types of articles, with the right keywords, at the right time.
+Specifically, efforts like publishing articles on the weekend would cost Mashable little to nothing and would significantly increase social media visibility, while efforts like including many images in articles cost Mashable time and money and achieve very little.
+With our insights and recommendations, we believe that the average popularity of Mashable articles on social media would increase considerably.